justinjiajia/personalwiki/pig.md

 ```

 Note that as we issue Pig Latin commands, the Pig interpreter parses them and verifies that the input files and bags being referred to by the command are valid.
 During this process, Pig constructs a logical plan for every bag that we define.
 However, no data processing is actually carried out until we invoke the `STORE` command.
-At that point, the logical plan is compiled into a physical plan, and is executed.
+At that point, the logical plan is compiled into a physical plan and is executed.